dotnet/corefx/Documentation/issue-guide.md

 2. Cross cutting work better suited for another team.
 Sometimes the line between the framework, languages and runtime blurs.
 For some issues, we may feel that the work is better suited for the runtime team, language team or other partner.
 In these cases, we'll close the issue and open it with the partner team.
 If they end up not deciding to take on the issue, we can reconsider it here.
 3. Nebulous and Large open issues.
 Large open issues are sometimes better suited for [User Voice](http://visualstudio.uservoice.com/forums/121579-visual-studio/category/31481--net), especially when the work will cross the boundaries of the framework, language and runtime.
 A good example of this is the SIMD support we recently added to CoreFx.
 This started as a User Voice request, and eventually turned into work for both the core libraries and runtime.

 Sometimes after debate, we'll decide an issue isn't a good fit for CoreFx.
 In that case, we'll also close it.
 Because of this, we ask that you don't start working on an issue until it's tagged with "up for grabs" or "feature approved".
-We'd hate for you to spend time and effort working on a change we'll ultimately be unable to take.
+Both you and the team will be unhappy if you spend time and effort working on a change we'll ultimately be unable to take.
+We try to avoid that.

 ### Labels
 We use GitHub labels on our issues in order to classify them.
 We have the following categories per issue: